pyratebeard/pyratebeard.github.io/_posts/2017-04-12-degoogle-part-1.md

 description: First steps away from a life of Google
 ---

 Having always been concious of privacy I was surprised to realise how deep down the Google hole I had fallen.
 Ease of use is probably why it happened.
 It dawned on me that almost every app I was using on a daily basis had Google before it, all logged in from one account, and all syncing my data so that everything was seamless.
 I didn't like it.
-Having everything synced did make my life easier switching from laptop, to PC, to my phone, and back again.
-There was this little voice in the back of my head complaining about how much information one company knew about me.
+Having everything synced did make my life easier switching from laptop, to PC, to my phone, and back again; however, there was this little voice in the back of my head complaining about how much information one company knew about me.

 At the time I had 35GB of Google Drive storage, due to an offer when purchasing a SIM card.
 This offer was due to run out and drop me back down to the default amount of 15GB.
 As a fairly heavy user I needed the extra space, so I figured it was a good time to start looking around at new cloud backup providers.
 While I was looking for alternative storage I decided to see how easy it would be to replace all the Google applications currently used.